james-arn/vesta-property/README.md

 ## How Chrome Extensions Work & debugging

-Chrome extensions are composed of different components that work together to provide functionality.
+Chrome extensions (Manifest V3) are composed of different components that work together to provide functionality.
 In this project, the main components are:

 - **UI (App.tsx):** This is the user interface of the extension, built using React.
 It is responsible for rendering the sidebar that users interact with when they click the extension icon.
   Debug by: right clicking on the sidebar - not the webpage and clicking inspect.